Predicting the Performance of Foundation Models via Agreement-on-the-Line: Background and related work

 \subsection{Accuracy and agreement on the line}

-We are interested in adapting the method ``agreement-on-the-line'' (AGL) \citep{baek2022agreement} for OOD estimation as it obtains state-of-the-art performance estimation across a wide variety of distribution shifts.
+We are interested in adapting the method ``agreement-on-the-line'' (AGL) \citep{baek2022agreement} for OOD estimation as it obtains state-of-the-art performance estimation across several distribution shifts.
 AGL is based on an earlier observation called ``accuracy-on-the-line'' (ACL) --- across common distribution shift benchmarks, there is a strong linear correlation between the ID and OOD performance of models \citep{miller2021accuracy, recht2018cifar, recht2019imagenet, roelofs2019meta, yadav2019cold, taori2020measuring, miller2020effect}.
-ACL has been observed in foundation models for image classification, e.g., CIFAR10C \citep{hendrycks_cifar10c}, ImageNetV2 \citep{recht2019imagenet}, FMoW-WILDS \citep{koh2021wilds}, and question-answering, e.g., SQuAD-Shifts \citep{miller2020effect}.
-However, ACL does not always hold, e.g., Camelyon-WILDS \citep{miller2021accuracy} and SearchQA \citep{awadalla2022exploring}.
+ACL can also be observed in FMs for image classification, e.g., CIFAR10C \citep{hendrycks_cifar10c}, ImageNetV2 \citep{recht2019imagenet}, FMoW-WILDS \citep{koh2021wilds}, and question-answering, e.g., SQuAD-Shifts \citep{miller2020effect}.
+However, ACL does not always hold, e.g., Camelyon-WILDS \citep{miller2021accuracy} and SearchQA~\citep{awadalla2022exploring}.

 While ACL is a striking phenomenon, it does not immediately provide a practical method to estimate OOD performance---computing the linear fit of ID versus OOD accuracy requires labeled samples from $\dood$.
-Alternatively, ~\citet{baek2022agreement} suggests that we can estimate this linear trend exactly using only the agreement between neural networks.
+Alternatively, we can estimate this linear trend exactly using only the agreement between neural networks \citep{baek2022agreement}.
 Formally, given a pair of models $f_1$ and $f_2$ that map inputs to labels, accuracy and agreement is defined as

 where $\task$ is the appropriate performance metric of interest.
-While accuracy requires access to the ground truth labels $y$, note that agreement only requires access to unlabeled data and a pair of models. \citet{baek2022agreement} observes that when ID versus OOD accuracy is strongly linearly correlated between neural networks, i.e., ACL, then the ID versus OOD agreement of pairs of these models also observe a strong linear correlation with the \emph{same} linear slope and bias.
+While accuracy requires access to the ground truth labels $y$, agreement only requires access to unlabeled data and a pair of models. \cite{baek2022agreement} observes that when ID versus OOD accuracy is strongly linearly correlated between neural networks, i.e., ACL, then the ID versus OOD agreement of pairs of these models also observe a strong linear correlation with the \emph{same} linear slope and bias.
 Furthermore, when accuracies do not show a linear correlation, agreements also do not.
 This coupled phenomenon is dubbed ``agreement-on-the-line'' (AGL).